- Asset Protection Planning

 Your Joint Accounts and Estate Tax Planning

-Joint accounts are a popular estate planning option because they allow the quick transfer of assets after the death of one or more of the joint owners.
-The surviving joint owners of an account take complete ownership of the account after proving the death of the deceased joint owner.
-When a joint owner dies, there are often estate and inheritance tax consequences related to inheriting a joint account.
+Joint accounts are a popular estate planning option because they can allow for the quick transfer of assets after the death of one or more of the joint owners.
+Depending on the type of asset and the form of joint ownership, the surviving joint owners can take ownership of the property after the death of the deceased joint owner.
+This transfer can happen automatically, by operation of law, outside of probate.

-If the deceased joint owner died intestate (without a will) and the deceased owner’s estate is subject to state or federal estate or inheritance taxes, whether the surviving joint owners are responsible for part of the estate or inheritance tax bill will depend on state law.
-If the property owned jointly was real estate, the law of the state within which the property is located will control.
-If the property owned jointly was not real estate, the law of the state where the deceased joint account owner died will control.
+If the deceased joint owner died intestate (without a will) and the property owned jointly was real estate, the form of ownership and the law of the state within which the property is located will generally control how the property passes.
+If the property owned jointly was not real estate, the form of ownership and the law of the state where the deceased joint owner lived will generally control how the property passes.

 If the deceased joint owner died testate (with a will) and the property was jointly owned in a form that carries a right of survivorship, then regardless of what the will says, the surviving joint owners will generally automatically own the property.
 If the jointly owned property did NOT have a right of survivorship, then the decedent’s will may dispose of the asset and the surviving joint owners may find that there is now a new joint owner.